Dinner Setting Placecards & Menu

 1. Trim paper

-— cut a piece of watercolor paper into two 8 X 5″ pieces.
-That will be your menu size.
-To create the placecards, cut one 8 X 5 piece into two, 4 X 5″ pieces.
-You’ll fold those in half to create the placard tents after they are painted.
+-- start by cuing a piece of watercolor paper into two 8 X 5" pieces.
+This makes a great menu size.
+Then, to create the placecards, cut one 8 X 5 piece into two, 4 X 5" pieces.
+You'll fold those in half to create the placard tents after they are painted.

 2. Paint paper

-— use the watercolor brush markers to create whatever background you’d like.
-I’m obsessed with stripes, so I created a variety of thicknesses and colors.
-The most amazing part of the markers is how they blend together, so make sure to try it.
-I also used the pearlescent set to add a little stripe of gold at the top and bottom of the menu and placecards — just keep in mind that it is hard to write over the pearlescent paint, so limit it to an accent color.
+-- next use the watercolor brush markers to create whatever background you'd like.
+I'm obsessed with stripes, so I created a variety of thicknesses and colors, similar to these cute watercolor bookmarks.
+The most amazing part of the markers is how they blend together, so be sure to try it.
+I also used the pearlescent set to add a little stripe of gold at the top and bottom of the menu and placecards -- just keep in mind that it is hard to write over the pearlescent paint, so limit it to an accent color.

 3. Letter menu + placecards

-— I actually have awful handwriting but I’ve wanted to learn calligraphy for a long time.
-I sort of cheated here by trying a very simplified version of handlettering.
+-- I actually have awful handwriting but I've wanted to learn calligraphy for a long time now.
+I sort of cheated here by trying a very simplified version of hand lettering.
 OOLY has great tutorials for both ends of their calligraphy markers, so check those out first.
-I basically used the chisel tip end held at an angle and wrote my letters in a thin line.
-Then I went back and thickened the downstrokes of each letter.
-Not perfect — but I’ve got time to practice!
+Basically, I used the chisel tip end held at an angle and wrote my letters in a thin line, then I went back and thickened the downstrokes of each letter.
+Not perfect, but I've got time to practice!